sky-uk/ruby-bootcamp/environment-setup.md

 ## Get the training VM up and running

 Throughout this course we will be using a virtual machine that has all the software that you require on it.
-View this video to see how to get the VM going.

 **Note: ** the password for the VM is `password` :)